openframeworks/ofBook/chapters/of_philosophy/chapter.md

 ### Powerful

-openFrameworks is powerful: it allows you to leverage advanced libraries like OpenCV, use hardware like your graphics card efficiently, and connect peripherals like cameras and other devices.
+openFrameworks is powerful: it allows you to leverage advanced libraries like [OpenCV](http://opencv.org/ "OpenCV, a library for (real-time) computer vision"), use hardware like your graphics card efficiently, and connect peripherals like cameras and other devices.

 We chose C++ because it's a fairly low level language but can still be programmed in a high level way.
 Because C++ is an extension of the older C programming language, it's possible to write very low level, oldschool C code or higher level C++ code.
 In openFrameworks, we try to harness both approaches and present simple, clear, yet powerful ways of working with code.
 Using C++ also makes it easier to interface to the many libraries that have been written in C and C++ without needing to rely on a wrapper for another language.

-openFrameworks essentially wraps other libraries such as OpenGL, Cairo, FreeType, FreeImage, and OpenCV.
+openFrameworks essentially wraps other libraries such as OpenGL, [Cairo](http://cairographics.org/ "Cairo, a vector graphics library"), FreeType, FreeImage, and OpenCV.
 You can think of openFrameworks as a layer of code between user code (the code you will write) and these libraries.
 The libraries have different styles, idioms, approaches, etc. and our job is to wrap them in a way which makes them more consistent and intuitive.

 ### Extensible